hotwax/oms-documentation/deployment&configuration/oms/InitialSetup/AddDBICs.md

 ## Instructions

-1. **Log into OMS Instance**
+### Log into OMS Instance

-    - Visit your OMS Instance: `https://{instanceName}.hotwax.io/`
+Visit your OMS Instance at [https://{instanceName}.hotwax.io/](https://{instanceName}.hotwax.io/).

-2. **Navigate to Company Settings**
+### Navigate to Company Settings

-    - Open the Hamburger menu
+1. Open the Hamburger menu.
-    - Go to Settings
+2. Go to Settings.
-    - Select Company
+3. Select Companies.

-3. **View Company Page**
+### View Company Page

-    - Click on your company name to open the View Company page
+Click on your company name to open the View Company page.

-4. **Access DBIC Section**
+### Access DBIC Section

-    - Find the DBIC section on the View Company page
+Find the DBIC section on the View Company page.

-5. **Add Function for Each Country**
+### Add Function for Each Country

-    - Click on `Add function` in the DBIC section
+1. Click on `Add function` in the DBIC section.
-    - Choose "Country" from the dropdown menu
+2. Choose "Country" from the dropdown menu.
-    - Click on `Add function` again
+3. Click on `Add function` again.

-6. **Repeat for Additional Countries**
-    - Repeat the process for each country you want to add

 By following these steps, you can  add DBIC countries to your OMS instance, ensuring that the application caters specifically to the countries relevant to your business operations.